MicrosoftDocs/intellicode/docs/faq.md

 With IntelliCode, the completion list suggests the most likely correct API for a developer to use rather than presenting a simple alphabetical list of members.
 To provide this dynamic list, IntelliCode uses the developer's current code context and patterns based on thousands of highly rated, open-source projects on GitHub.
 The results form a model that predicts the most likely and most relevant API calls.

 For C# developers, IntelliCode can learn patterns from your code.
-This means IntelliCode can make recommendations on code that isn’t in the open source domain, for example, methods in your own utility classes or domain-specific library calls.
+This means IntelliCode can make recommendations on code that isn’t in the open-source domain, for example, methods in your own utility classes or domain-specific library calls.
 For more information, see [AI-assisted IntelliSense recommendations based on your code]().

 > [!NOTE]
 > For models trained on open-source projects, IntelliCode doesn't collect any user-defined code.
 For models that learn patterns from your code, IntelliCode only collects the minimum data required to create the model.
 We keep the trained models secured, and only you and those you choose to share them with can access them.
 Your model and what it’s learned about your code stays private to you.
 For more information, see [What is sent to Microsoft to create my model]() and the question about [privacy](#privacy).